NoFollow - Browser Extension

 - info box (shows nofollow, noindex meta tags for robots, googlebot, slurp, bingbot, msnbot, and teoma)

-Outlines links with and without rel="nofollow" attribute, external links, and links on pages with nofollow and noindex robots meta tag.
+Outlines links with and without rel="nofollow" (or UGC or SPONSORED) attribute, external links, and links on pages with nofollow and noindex robots meta tag.

 "Nofollow" instruction provides a way for webmasters to tell search engines "don't follow links on this page" via meta tag or "don't follow this specific link" via rel attribute on the link elements.
 Some search engines will still follow the link but exclude it from their ranking calculation.